Chapter 1. Claims

 Therefore, it is possible to withdraw a little more than necessary if (T2130 / 11):

 - this is necessary to satisfy theA84 CBE and

 - this does not lead to an arbitrary reworking of the claims.

 1.11.3.
 Disclaimer example does not subtract more than necessary

 Imagine that you have three claims as follows:

 - Product according to 1 additionally comprising B

 - Product according to 1 or 2 further comprising C.

-In the event of a fortuitous disclosure of "a" which is a special case of A, it may be desirable to disclose, but beware, as the following claims would not be correct:
+In case of accidental disclosure of "a" which is a special case of A, it may be desirable to disclose, but be careful, as the following claims would not be correct: